The Devil (2025 film): Production

 The film was officially announced on 2 November 2023, and filming began on 22 March 2024, in Bengaluru.
-In February 2025, it was reported that filming, which was halted due to Darshan's arrest for alleged involvement in Renukaswamy's murder, had resumed.
+The project faced a major setback in mid-2024, when Darshan was arrested in connection with Renukaswamy's murder.
+In February 2025, filming resumed.

 Music

 B. Ajaneesh Loknath composed the score for the film, with audio rights going to Saregama.
 The first single, "Idre Nemdiyaag Irbek", was released in August 2025, and shortly after, it clocked over 13 million views on YouTube.